ashwani-cse/Hibernate_Inheritance_Mapping/README.md

 # JPA Inheritance Strategies

-This repository contains a jpa project named **jpa-inheritance-strategies** that demonstrate the different types inheritance strategies in JPA/Hibernate.
+This repository contains a SpringBoot jpa project named **jpa-inheritance-strategies** that demonstrate the different types of inheritance strategies in JPA/Hibernate.

-## Overview

-The project consists of a Spring Boot application with the following components:
 ## Queries
 ```mysql
 show databases ;